ekral/Utb.PizzaKiosk/README.md

       +Option : NumericOption
    }

-   note for PizzaOption "Represents selected pizza options by a customer, such as pizza size (Small), vegetarian cheese (false), and the number of artichoke hearts (0)."
+   note for SelectedValue "Represents selected pizza options by a customer, such as pizza size (Small), vegetarian cheese (false), and the number of artichoke hearts (0)."